 Magnetic Resonance Imaging (MRI)

 Magnetic resonance imaging (MRI) is a powerful tool for diagnosing injuries and illnesses.
-You will benefit from the newest and most advanced MRI at VHC Health.
+You'll get clear answers from the newest and most advanced MRI at VHC Health in Arlington and the DC metro.

 What is MRI?

-MRI uses a powerful magnet and radio waves to obtain detailed images of the soft tissues—organs, muscles, veins and nerves—in the body.
-It is the most advanced imaging at VHC Health, and it is a safe diagnostic tool.
+MRI uses a powerful magnet and radio waves to get detailed images of organs, muscles, veins and nerves.
+It's the most advanced imaging at VHC Health, and it's a safe diagnostic tool.
 There are no known side effects because there is no radiation.

 Who Interprets MRI Results?

 At VHC Health, fellowship-trained radiologists review the images from MRI scans.
-Our radiologists have been trained at prestigious academic institutions.
-The radiologists work closely with your doctor to make sure you get accurate and timely results to provide you with the best care.
+Our radiologists trained at prestigious academic centers.
+The radiologists work closely with your doctor to make sure you get accurate and timely results.
+They also use advanced software to analyze each image.
+So, they can find even small changes that may affect your diagnosis.

 What Happens During an MRI?

-During MRI, you lie down on a padded table and are positioned so that the part of the body to be scanned is in the center of the magnet.
+During MRI, you lie down on a padded table.
+We'll help you move the part of your body to be scanned to the center of the magnet.
 Each exam ranges from 20 to 90 minutes.
 You must lie completely still during the imaging.
+Your technologist will explain each step before it happens, so you always know what to expect.

 Will I Be Comfortable?

-Since all MRIs make noise during the examination, you will receive earplugs to reduce the sound of the MRI.
+Since all MRI machines make noise, you'll receive earplugs to protect your hearing.
 You may also choose to listen to music on our sound system.

-The exam room can be chilly, so you will get a warm blanket and be in constant communication with staff.
-Please feel free to use the call button whenever you need us.
+The exam room can be chilly, so you'll get a warm blanket and be in constant communication with staff.
+Use the call button whenever you need us.

 What is Wide Bore MRI?

-At VHC Health, we use wide bore MRI machine which is much wider than a standard MRI machine.
+At VHC Health, we have a wide bore MRI machine.
+It offers much more space than a standard MRI machine.
 The larger diameter is more comfortable for you and results in less claustrophobia.
 It offers faster exams, more patient comfort, and sharper images.
+Wide bore systems can also accommodate more body types.

 Your radiology team will use the right machine for your needs.